sarahforzley/universal-docs/api/endpoints.md

 }
 ```

-You will also have access to a `ServiceProvider` property that will allow you to access services within PowerShell Universal.
-These are currently not well documented but below is an example of restarting a dashboard.
+You will also have access to a `ServiceProvider` property that allows you to access services within PowerShell Universal.
+These are not currently well-documented, but below is an example of restarting a dashboard.

 ```csharp
 var dm = ServiceProvider.GetService(typeof(IDashboardManager));